|Kent City Community Schools|

 The Board of Education shall, in compliance with law and rules of the State Board of Education, assess student achievement and needs in designated subject areas in order to determine the progress of students and to assist them in attaining District goals.

-Each student's proficiencies and needs will be assessed by staff members upon his/her entrance into the District and annually thereafter.
-Procedures for such assessments will include, but need not be limited to, teacher observation techniques, cumulative student records, student performance data collected through standard testing programs, student portfolios, and physical examinations.
+Each student's proficiencies and needs will be assessed by staff members upon his/her entrance into the District and annually or more frequently, as required by law, thereafter.
+Procedures for such assessments will include, but need not be limited to, teacher observation techniques, cumulative student records, student performance data collected through standard testing programs and/or diagnostic reading assessment systems, student portfolios, and physical examinations.

-The Superintendent shall develop and the Board shall approve a program of testing and assessment that includes:
+The Superintendent shall develop and present to the Board annually and the Board shall approve a program of testing and assessment that includes:

 |M-STEP includes summative assessments designed to measure student growth effectively for today’s students.
 English language arts and mathematics will be assessed in grades 3–8, science in grades 4 and 7, and social studies in grades 5 and 8.
 It also includes the Michigan Merit Examination in 11th grade, which consists of the SAT with essay, ACT WorkKeys, and M-STEP summative in science, and social studies.|